kreibaum/pacosako/README.md

 ## Loading Models

 Models can be used from various sources.
-If you just want to play with an existing model, you can just get it by its name from our artifact storage:
+If you just want to play with an existing model, you can get it by its name from our artifact storage:

 The artifact system is hosted at https://static.kreibaum.dev/